Our Royal Charter

 - Ensure that CIM complies with legislative and regulatory requirements and acts within the confines of the Charter, Bye-laws, General and Board Regulations in furtherance to its objectives.

-The trustees are advised and supported in their work by the following five committees.
+The Directors are advised and supported in their work by the following five committees.

 - Audit and Risk Committee.